levnikmyskin/getty_hierarchy/README.md

 ## Little disclaimer
 Notice that we use term or node as synonyms.
 I am nowhere near an expert of Getty's vocabularies nor an expert of the Linked Open Data format and this project was born as a weekend project, since I needed to reconstruct the hierarchy of labels used in a dataset (calling the web API proved to be quite expensive for a large number of labels).
+Furthermore, this project is in **no way** linked with or supported by the Getty vocabularies project.

 ## The Python module
 ### Installing